marifyo/fggcosha/_posts/2014-05-09-bus-announcement.md

 ## Thank You

-We would like to express our heartfelt gratitude to all for their support and tireless effort.
-We couldn't have done it without you.
+We would like to express our heartfelt gratitude to all for their support.
+We could not have done it without you.

 ### Special Acknowledgement

 A special acknowledgement to the following people who went above and beyond.

-* Chito Onochie (Class of '90 - USA): She made the connections.
+* Chito Onochie (Class of '90 - USA): She made a lot of the connections.
 * Bola Coker (Class of '86 - Lagos): She was our point of contact, represented us in the purchase transaction and facilitated shipment to Onitsha.
 * Ijeoma Ubosi (Class of '89 - Lagos): She saved us a lot of money and wahala, helping us to get the best dollar exchange rate.
-* Winnie Okolo (Class of '84 - Onitsha): In Onitsha, she received the school bus from the shipper and facilitated delivery to school - see photo link).
+* Winnie Okolo (Class of '84 - Onitsha): In Onitsha, she received the school bus from the shipper and facilitated delivery to the school.

-We thank you for your dedication and being instrumental in ensuring the successful completion this project.
+We thank you for your dedication and for being instrumental in ensuring the successful completion this project.

 ## More To Come...
 We are not done yet.
-Our aim is continue supporting FGGC Onitsha, giving back as much as we can.
+Our aim is to continue supporting FGGC Onitsha, giving back as much as we can.
 Please join us in this effort.